Bear Brook murders: Identifications

+Sarah's younger half brother, who had never met her, created a post in 1999 on the Ancestry.com website in efforts to locate her.
+Sarah was born in Hawaiian Gardens, California, when her father was in the Marines.
+In October 2018, librarian and web sleuth Rebekah Heath, who was looking for possible identities of the Bear Brook victims, found the post.
+She also found that Sarah's mother, Marlyse Honeychurch, had an older daughter with her first husband, and that their ages matched those of the three related Bear Brook victims.
+Significantly, one of Sarah's relatives who Heath contacted mentioned that Honeychurch had married a man with the last name Rasmussen.
+This made Heath almost certain that they were the three related Bear Brook victims, and Heath shared her findings with detective Peter Headley.

 On June 6, 2019, New Hampshire investigators held a press conference regarding the case and revealed the identities of three of the victims.
 Marlyse Elizabeth Honeychurch (b.
 1954) was the mother of Marie Elizabeth Vaughn (b.
 1971) and Sarah Lynn McWaters (b.
 1977), all of whom went missing from La Puente, California, around Thanksgiving 1978, while she was dating Rasmussen.
 Honeychurch had an argument with her mother and left the residence, never contacting her relatives again.
 Honeychurch may have adopted the alias name "Elizabeth Evans" to use in legal documents during May 1980.
 It is believed that all four victims were murdered before 1981, as Rasmussen was known to have left New Hampshire after this time.

-Sarah's younger half brother, who had never met her, created a post in 1999 on the Ancestry.com website in efforts to locate her.
-She was born in Hawaiian Gardens, California, when her father was in the Marines.
-Similar posts also aided in the identifications of the victims.

 Marlyse had previously married Marie's father in June 1971 and divorced by 1974.
 She married Sarah's father in September 1974, and the two were separated by the time she was known to be dating Rasmussen.
 The children both went through periods where they were in the custody of their fathers, but Marlyse would later regain guardianship.
 By October 1978, Sarah's father was seeing another woman and Sarah was presumably in the care of her mother.

 Honeychurch and Vaughn's funeral was held in November 2019 in Allenstown, during which they were given a new headstone bearing their names.
 In attendance were members of Honeychurch's family and Rasmussen's daughter from his first marriage.
 Sarah was laid to rest in Connecticut, closer to her father's family.

-The fourth victim's identity is not yet known, but investigators stated that through advanced DNA testing they could confirm the child was Rasmussen's.
-They have so far been unable to identify who the mother of the child is and whether or not she may still be alive.
-In February 2020, a new rendering of the fourth victim was released by the National Center for Missing & Exploited Children and New Hampshire State Police.